 But to truly understand the relationship between training frequency and testosterone, clinical research is key.

-Here are the most important studies you need to know about…
+Here are the most critical studies you need to know about…

 A recent research paper from the prestigious journal Frontiers in Physiology [2] looked at the potential link between how often a group of athletes trained and the effects on leg strength and muscle damage (a measure of fatigue).

-The volunteers were split into 2 group and over an 11-week period followed a pre-designed workout plan using ~70% of their 1RM:
+The volunteers were split into 2 groups and over an 11-week period followed a pre-designed workout plan using ~70% of their 1RM:

 …high frequency groups improved muscle mass and strength, as well as muscle fiber thickness